Simran-Melwani/Automation-/README.md

-# Automation-
-Automation with the help of Selenium involves running the Happy Flow, utilizing Allure, data-driven SpecFlow, and Selenium on the website https://katalon-demo-cura.herokuapp.com/, and implementing the Page Object Model.
+# Automation: Automation with the help of Selenium involves running the Happy Flow, utilizing Allure, data-driven SpecFlow, and Selenium on the website https://katalon-demo-cura.herokuapp.com/, and implementing the Page Object Model.